Our group experience suggests that the unity of Co-Anon Family Groups depends on our adherence to these Traditions.

 The Co-Anon Family Groups World Service Board shall use its best efforts to insure that these Twelve Traditions are maintained, for it is regarded by the fellowship of Co-Anon Family Groups as the custodian of these Traditions and accordingly, it shall not identify itself nor, so far as it is within its power to do so, permit others to modify, alter, or amplify these Traditions.

-In the spirit of Tradition Six, Co-Anon Family Groups is not allied with any sect, denomination, politics, organization or institution.
+In the spirit of Tradition Six, Co-Anon Family Groups is not allied with any sect, denomination, politics, organisation or institution.